-We have spent five years building relationships throughout the greater Charlotte community as we have grown our original Movement School from a school of 300 to a school of 600 plus, with a 400 student waitlist.
-In addition to building relationships with families in West and Northeast Charlotte, we have built an extensive network of community partnerships.
-A few of the groups with whom we have partnered and hosted at our school include:
+We have spent five years building relationships throughout the greater Charlotte community.
+As we have grown our original Movement School from a school of 300 to a school of 600-plus, with a 400 student waitlist.
+In addition to building relationships with families in west Charlotte, we have built an extensive network of community partnerships.
+A few of the groups with whom we have partnered and hosted at our school include: :